-The content of the magazine is selected and approved by the President, the Vice President for Institutional Advancement and the Communications & Marketing team.
+The content of the magazine is selected and approved by the President, the Executive Vice President and the Communications & Marketing team.
 Individuals who would like to submit a story should contact the Office of Communications & Marketing.

 The publication has an eight-week planning cycle.
 As such, individuals with story ideas should contact the Office of Communications & Marketing in advance so that the needed interviews and photography can take place.